3 min read

 An appropriate data acquisition pipeline can also be designed to help you and your provider use AI in the long-term and continue optimisation of the chatbot - above and beyond what you could do with a traditional form.

-Spixii analytics dashboard
+Spixii conversational analytics

 With any new technology, it can be hard knowing where to start, what questions to ask and what you should expect from an insurtech partner.